jaredpalmer/formik/packages/formik/MIGRATING-v2.md

 # Formik 2 Migration Guide

-## Breaking Change
+## Breaking Changes

 ### Minimum Requirements

 - Since Formik 2 is built on top of React Hooks, you must be on React 16.8.x or higher
 - Since Formik 2 uses the `unknown` type, you must be on TypeScript 3.0 or higher (if you use TypeScript)

+**There are only two tiny breaking changes in Formik 2.x.** Luckily, these probably won't impact many people:

 #### `resetForm`

-**There is only one tiny breaking change in Formik 2.x.** Luckily, it probably won't impact very many people.
-Long story short, because we introduced the new `initialErrors`, `initialTouched`, `initialStatus` props, `resetForm`'s signature has changed since there is more stuff to _reset_.
+Because we introduced the new `initialErrors`, `initialTouched`, `initialStatus` props, `resetForm`'s signature has changed since there is more stuff to _reset_.
 It now accepts the next initial state of Formik (instead of just the next initial values).

+### `validate`

+As you may know, you can return a Promise of a validation error from `validate`.
+In 1.x, it didn't matter if this promise is resolved or rejected as in both cases the payload of the promise was interpreted as the validation error.
+In 2.x, rejection will be interpreted as an actual exception and it won't update the form error state.
+Any validation function that returns a rejected promise of errors needs to be adjusted to return a resolved promise of errors instead.

 **v1**